benjaminriehl/519.github.io/README.md

 Welcome to the (unofficial) 519 Swan Valley Squadron Website!
 ------

-**Please remember that the next meeting is on May 22, 2020 for promotions!
-Please attend!**
+**Please remember that we have the occasional meeting on Thursdays!
+Make sure to attend!**

 If you don't have the details to log on, please contact [ghp@riehl.me](mailto:ghp@riehl.me) for the information to attend the meeting!